 A social media post with an image attached is 10 times more likely to get engagement.
 If you’re not using any images, your post isn’t as effective as it could be.
 In a perfect world, you could use beautiful professional photos you have of your workplace.
 But if you don’t have photography that you’re proud of, consider stock photos.
-When I can’t find what I need in our archives, my favorite place to look for imagery is PEXELS.
+When I can’t find what I need in our archives, my favorite places to look for imagery are PEXELS, Unsplash, and Pikwizard.
 It’s easy to use, and a nice fit stylistically for our brand.

 7.)
 Video is best.

 Text isn’t dead, but it’s a lot less powerful.
 On average, video on social generates 1200% more shares than text and images combined.
 If you don’t have video content, consider making some.
 We’ve had a lot of success with creating Video Job ads.
 While bringing in a production team can be pricey…a Facebook Live won’t cost you a penny.
 All you need is a smartphone and a willing participant.